 Swagbucks help me earning gift cards which I can use at Amazon, and it’s very easy.
 Swagbucks give you points by using its search engine (just like Google), then you can redeem these points for gift cards.
 I already redeem 3 Amazon gift cards for $50 and it feels great.
 Very easy!
 Plus, you’ll receive a free $1 bonus just for signing up today!

-Topcashback works similarly.
+Ebates works similarly.
 Instead of points, you will earn money when you shop at more than 4,400 retailers.
 You just need to sign up and see all the available offers and discounts.
-You can install the Chrome extension which notifies you every time you enter a website with a discount associated with TopCashback.
-Also, you will receive a $5 Amazon card for free for signing up as starting bonus.
+Also, you will receive a $10 cash back if you spend 25$ online.

 Average savings: $120+ a month